Sefaria/Sefaria-ElasticSearch/README.md

 # Sefaria-ElasticSearch
 various ElasticSearch analyzer plugins useful for analyzing ancient Hebrew

+## Plugin builds
+THe latest plugin builds can be found in `Releases`.
+Given a `.zip` file from a release, use the instructions below to install it.

 ## How to install a plugin
 This repo contains a few ElasticSearch plugins.
 Each folder in the root is another plugin.
 To install: